-"Revenue Fund" means the "Water Quality Operating Account" as designated by Ordinance 12076, Section 30, of the County.
+"Revenue Fund" means the "Water Quality Operating Account" as designated by Ordinance 12076, Section 30.

-"Revenue of the System" means all the earnings, revenues and money received by the County from or on account of the operations of the System and the income from the investment of money in the Revenue Fund or any account within such fund, but shall not include (i) any money collected pursuant to the Service Agreements applicable to administrative costs of the County other than costs of administration of the System or (ii) any Debt Service Offsets.
-For certain purposes described in the Ordinance, deposits from the Rate Stabilization Fund into the Revenue Fund may be included in calculations of "Revenue of the System."
+"Revenue of the System" means all the earnings, revenues and money received by the County from or on account of the operations of the System and the income from the investment of money in the Revenue Fund or any account within such fund, but shall not include any money collected pursuant to the Service Agreements applicable to administrative costs of the County other than costs of administration of the System.
+For certain purposes described in Section 13.B. of the Bond Ordinance, deposits from the Rate Stabilization Fund into the Revenue Fund may be included in calculations of "Revenue of the System."